Disease/ Disorder

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-The onset of symptoms following a concussion is typically immediate or within minutes after the initial impact.
+The onset of symptoms following a concussion can be immediate or within minutes after the initial impact.
 The most common reported symptoms are headache and dizziness.
 Acutely, the athlete may also describe a feeling of fogginess, complain of tinnitus, confusion, flashing lights, nausea, or amnesia.
 Other commonly reported symptoms are sensitivity to bright lights, altered sleep patterns, poor concentration, and irritability.
 In addition, an athlete may notice increasing fatigue and delayed reaction time with physical and mental tasks.
 Long-term effects might include neurobehavioral or cognitive impairments.1,2

-Following a SRC, there is typically a step-wise gradual reduction in symptoms.
+Following a SRC, there is typically a gradual reduction in symptoms.
 The majority of concussive symptoms resolve within 7 to 10 days, but some cases may evolve to post-concussive syndrome (PCS) through a process that is poorly understood.
 PCS should be suspected if there is failure of clinical recovery, defined by symptoms lasting >10–14 days in adults and >4 weeks in children.1

 Specific secondary or associated conditions and complications